Bootcamp Responsible Technology & Machine Ethics

 Every group session is open to a maximum of 8 participants and it will be activated with a minimum of 5.
 We’ll advise you on the optimal composition of the group.

 We can also organize peer group sessions, during which you can touch base with individual participants from other organizations who face similar challenges.

 This includes an evaluation schema, a catalogue of best practices, and a compilation of case studies.

 The content is designed by considering current state of technology and the job market.
 Although the course covers global developments, we focus on the US and Europe.

 About the moderator

 The workshop is designed and moderated by Marie-Claire Aarts, a lawyer and founder of the Institute, who pioneered the hybrid field of technology and law.
 She won international awards for her innovations in the interdisciplinary gray zone – among which the prestigious Accenture Innovation Award.

-Furthermore, she has extensive experience in moderating brainstorm sessions and developed many accredited distance-learning modules for Universities of Applied Sciences in the Netherlands.
+Furthermore, she has extensive experience in moderating brainstorm sessions for startups and develops accredited distance-learning modules.

 The compact explainers simplify complex phenomena and concepts of the digital age.